cognidox/OfficeToPDF/README.md

 256 - The requested worksheet was not found
 512 - Unable to use an empty worksheet
 1024 - Unable to modify or open a protected PDF
+2048 - Raised when there is a problem calling an Office application 4096 - There are no printers installed, so Office conversion can not proceed
 ```

 ---